SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 This sheet displays site-specific technology parameters that are specific to hydro plants with storage (dams).
 The ``SpecificTechHydroDams`` sheet manipulates the hydro dams in the model.
 The :button:`Refresh Sheet` button extracts the technologies that belong to the `TechSetL2`: `Large Hydro Dams`.
-And the :button:`Create River Tech+Storage Constraint` button adds a technology and a storage constraint for each dam.
+And the :button:`Create River Tech+Storage Constraint` button adds hydropower generator (technology), dam behind the generator (constraint) and rivertech behind the dam (technology) for each dam.
 The :button:`Update Model Data` updates the user input data.

 .. csv-table::